AdityaKrishnaProjects/AdityaKrishnaProjects.github.io/docs/_literature/The_Prisoner_of_the_Caucasus.md

 #### VI

-Maybe the most beautiful description of love and humanity between two strangers I’ve read.
-Amazing writing that depicts a man who does what he thinks is right and is rewarded.
+Zhilin is able to escape, even though his conditions are made extremely dire by the Tartar's who captured him.
+What follows is maybe the most beautiful description of love and humanity I’ve read.
+Amazing writing that depicts a man who attempts to stick to what he thinks is right, and is ultimately rewarded.

+## Final Thoughts

+The story contains an eery parallel to the Tartar thistle that Hadji Murat was based upon.
+Regardless of what one's beliefs are regarding Tolstoy's first criteria for good art, this story gets as close to satisfying the second criteria as I could imagine any written work could.